Dr Stephanie D'Souza

 BSc(Hons) First Class, PhD

-Stephanie is a social science researcher with COMPASS (Centre of Methods and Policy Application in the Social Sciences).
+Stephanie is a lecturer with the School of Social Science and researcher with COMPASS (Centre of Methods and Policy Application in the Social Sciences).
 She completed her PhD in Psychology at the University of Auckland, using data from the Growing Up in New Zealand study to investigate behavioural difficulties in early childhood.
 She has extensive experience working with large longitudinal and administrative data sets, including the Integrated Data Infrastructure.
 She has contributed to research involving several longitudinal studies, including Growing Up in New Zealand, the Auckland Birthweight Collaborative, and the Dunedin Multidisciplinary Health & Development Study.

 Research | Current